 When you find you have two or more equally viable targets, consider what the tie-breaker criteria should be.
 For startups, it’s often how quickly you can get to market.
 If you are concerned about showing traction to your investors, a medium-sized target that is willing to buy now is more attractive than a large target that requires a lengthy sales process.

 In Medify’s case, once we spoke with the physicians, hospitals, insurers, drug manufacturers and advocacy groups who made up the health care ecosystem, and aligned our findings against this framework, it became clear which conditions – and therefore which target segment – had the most potential for their innovation.
+Once they landed on this, they could solidify their value proposition and build out their product offering.

 I look forward to hearing your thoughts.